-BA Winchester, MA Open University, Adv Dip Special Needs OU, PGCE Hertfordshire, RSA Dip Theatre Arts, West London
+BA (Hons) Winchester, MA Open University, Adv Dip Special Needs OU, PGCE Hertfordshire, RSA Dip Theatre Arts, West London

 What makes a good teacher at Dunannie?